memcachier/bcrypt/README.md

-# GoBCrypt Readme
+# BCrypt Readme

-gogcrypt is a go package that provides bcrypt password hashing functions for Go.
+brypt is a go package that provides bcrypt password hashing functions for Go.
 It does this by wrapping an existing C implementation of bcrypt and providing a thread-safe Go binding to it.

 ## Interface (API)

-* func Crypt(password string, salt string) string
+* func Crypt(plain string, salt BcryptSalt) (hashed string, err error)
-* func Verify(password string, hashed_password string) bool
+* func Verify(plain string, hashed string) (match bool, err error)
+* func GenSalt(cost uint) (salt BcryptSalt, err error)
+* type BcryptSalt string

 ## Why BCrypt?